This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 For something a bit more secluded, you’ll find a usually deserted beach near the Caves of Hercules.
 This is a pebbly beach, and not so good for swimming, but it’s a good spot for sunbathing, and you can also enjoy a bite to eat in one of its beachfront restaurants.

-Sip a Coffee at the Gran Cafe de Paris
+Sip a Coffee at the Gran Café de Paris

-The Gran Cafe de Paris in Place de France is one of the oldest cafes in Tangier and is part of Tangier’s bohemian history.
-The cafe opened in 1927 and was a place of inspiration for many known artists and writers like Jack Kerouac and Tennessee Williams.
-They gathered and enjoyed coffee and smokes whilst discussing literature and life.
+Opened in 1927, when the Tangier International Zone surrounded the city, the café was a place of inspiration for many known artists and writers like Jack Kerouac and Tennessee Williams.
+They gathered and enjoyed coffee and cigarettes while discussing literature and life.

-It is also known as a meeting place for spies, predominantly during WWII, where secrets and information would be shared.
 It’s unlikely that it’s been decorated since then though and is a bit grubby and tired with odd loo arrangements.
 Nevertheless, you should go and people watch!

 Where to Eat in Tangier

-For a more budget option, eat at La Table du Marche, an upmarket cafe at the new marina.
+For a more budget option, eat at La Table du MarchĂ©, an upmarket cafĂ© at the new marina.
 The food is excellent, with particularly good burgers and salads, but don’t expect alcohol to be served here.
-Dinner will cost around €30 for two with bottled water.
+Dinner will cost around €35 for two with bottled water.

 Should You Take a Day Trip to Tangier?

 Tangier is a city of many facets.
 To enjoy the vibrant and colorful city you have to accept the less than palatable aspects of rubbish and poor hygiene, some harassment and begging along with visible poverty.
-It is worth it to experience a culture so different from our own and to meet the overwhelmingly warm and friendly Moroccan people.

 To take a trip from Tarifa to Tangier, you need no longer than two days and could easily see most of Tangier in a day trip.
 We would definitely recommend a trip if you’re staying in Tarifa, especially if you’ve never ventured to North Africa before.

-Frequently Asked Questions
+Tangier Frequently Asked Questions

-Do I Need a Visa to Visit Morocco?
+Do I need a visa to visit Morocco?

 Most travelers who want to visit Morocco can do so without applying for a visa, as long as your trip does not exceed 90 days.
 All travelers must arrive with a passport that is valid for at least six months from the time you enter Morocco and have completed the mandatory embarkation card.
-You can check whether you’re from a visa-exempt country with the Kingdom of Morocco Ministry of Foreign Affairs.

 Is it safe to travel to Tangier from Tarifa?

-Although you may experience a small amount of hassle, travel in Morocco is fundamentally safe.
 You’ll notice a heavier-than-Europe police presence and may see some of Morocco’s tourist police, or Brigade Touristique, who are there to help and keep you safe.

 What should I wear in Tangier?

-Although close to Spain and Europe as the crow flies, Tangier is a typical North African port city before it is a tourist town.
-Be respectful of their Islamic culture and wear long pants or a longer dress, and avoid strappy tops.
+Be respectful of the Islamic culture in this Muslim country and wear long pants or a longer dress, and avoid strappy tops.
 Hot pants and crop tops will get you unwanted attention.

 Can I use Euros to pay?